What is EMDR Therapy?

 - A new prospected on the traumatic event

-- Postive feelings associated with having processed the traumatic event
+- Positive feelings associated with having processed the traumatic event

 Articles About EMDR